 Set up process in accordance with business requirements

-Manage Incident team of different levels (L1,L2, L3)
+Manage Incident teams of different levels (L1,L2, L3)

-Generates periodical reports and maintains Key Performance Indicators (KPI)
+Generate periodical reports and maintains Key Performance Indicators (KPIs)

 Act as an escalation point to resolve any major incident